agapasieka/Deploy-Reliable-Infrastructure/Part1-Develop-App/README.md

-# Test the blog page using a Docker container
+# Test the blog website using a Docker container

 ## Step 1: Create the Blog HTML File